To nominate someone for The New Zealand Antarctic Medal, see ‘The New Zealand Antarctic Medal: Nomination guidelines’.

 You will receive your full-size medal at an investiture, which is usually held several months after the award is announced.

-At the investiture, you will also receive a certificate signed by The Queen and the Governor-General.
+At the investiture, you will also receive a certificate signed by The King and the Governor-General.

 Recipients may use the letters (post-nominals) “NZAM” after their name.